-Take a pan and add the oil.
-Once hot add the cumin, then the bay leaf, ginger –garlic paste and sauté till brown.
+First, take a pan and add the oil.
+Once hot add the cumin, then the bay leaf, ginger–garlic paste and sauté till brown.

-Add onions and sauté until golden brown and if the masala is sticking to the pan you can add a little water but let the onions become nicely brown.
+Next, add onions and sauté until golden brown and if the masala is sticking to the pan, you can add a little water but let the onions become nicely brown.

-Add the turmeric and chilli powder to get a really nice spicy masala.
-Add the tomato puree and sauté till the oil leaves the sides.
+Subsequently, add the turmeric and chilli powder to get a really nice spicy masala.
+Now, add the tomato puree and sauté till the oil leaves the sides.

-Pour it back into the pan and add the peas and corn, the salt and coriander powder.
+Consequently, pour it back into the pan and add the peas and corn, the salt, and coriander powder.

-Add a little water and cover with the lid and simmer till the corn is cooked.
+Add a little water cover with the lid and simmer till the corn is done.

-While the corn is cooking sauté the red pepper in 1 spoon oil for a minute and remove to a plate.
+While the corn is cooking sauté the red pepper in 1 spoon of oil for a minute and remove it to a plate.

-The corn is cooked and ready so now you can add the fried red pepper.
+The corn is done and ready so now you can add the fried red pepper.

 Transfer the Baby Corn & Peas Masala Curry to a serving bowl and garnish with fresh coriander leaves or sweet basil as I did.
 Take a spoonful and bite into the luscious juicy corn oozing with flavour; it is so delectable.